pyjarrett/OMSCS_Survival_Guide/README.md

 ## Source Control

-~~You can get a free account at [github.gatech.edu](https://github.gatech.edu/) to host unlimited private git repositories for projects.
-Do this!~~  If you post a public source control repository for a class, you can, and probably will, be prosecuted for honor code violations.
+If you post a public source control repository for a class, you can, and probably will, be prosecuted for honor code violations.
 Additionally, it prevents you from losing your work when your computer hard drive inexplicably dies days before an assignment is due.